khanu263/SunCycleWallpaper/README.md

 ### Prerequisites

-This script was developed with Python 3.8.2 and GNOME Shell 3.36.4, but things should work with any version of Python 3 and any reasonably modern version of the GNOME shell, since the `gsettings` command is used to change the wallpaper.
+This script was developed with Python 3.8.2, GNOME Shell 3.36.4, and feh but things should work with any version of Python 3 and any reasonably modern version of the GNOME shell or feh.
+For setting the wallpaper, either gsettings or feh are available.

 Before getting started, make sure you have the `requests` and `dateutil` modules installed for Python 3.
 In particular, these modules should be accessible from your "base" version of Python 3, outside of any environments.